- Things to Do

 - Where to Stay

 - Plan Your Trip

 For any questions on the current conditions, ask a lifeguard or park representative.

 The Galveston County Health District, in conjunction with the Texas General Land Office (GLO), monitors recreational coastal waters for elevated levels of the bacterial indicator enterococcus.
-A beach water advisory is issued for the beach adjacent to testing site when water quality standards for the bacteria are exceeded.
-The Galveston County Beach Watch program samples at 52 monitoring stations along Galveston Island, the Bolivar Peninsula and one site on the Texas City Dike.
+A beach water advisory is issued for the beach adjacent to the testing site when water quality standards for the bacteria are exceeded.
+The Galveston County Beach Watch program samples 52 monitoring stations along Galveston Island, the Bolivar Peninsula and one site on the Texas City Dike.